felixnie/personal-blog/modules/_posts/2020-12-03-ee5731-1-viola-jones-face-detection-algorithm.md

 ### 1.4 Fasten Classification: Cascade Classifier

+> **Input:** samples and features
+> **Output:** a cascade classifier, each step consists of several weak classifiers

+As described in the subtitle, the main goal of building the cascade is to accelerate the estimation when dealing with a new input image, say, 384x288 (preset in the paper).
+Most of the sub-windows used to detect potential faces will have negative output.
+We hope to drop out those with backgrounds and non-faces as soon as possible.

+Some will call this an **attentional cascade**.
+We hope to pay more attention to those sub-windows that might have faces inside them.

+Our goal can be summarized as:

+1. Weed out non-faces early on to reduce calculation.
+2. Pay more attention to those **hard** samples since negative samples are dropped in advance.

 <p align="center">
   <img width="60%" height="60%" src="https://www.researchgate.net/profile/Mahdi_Rezaei6/publication/233375515/figure/fig1/AS:341180333215748@1458355138644/The-structure-of-the-Viola-Jones-cascade-classifier.png">
 </p>

 Figure 9
 {:.figcaption}

+The decision cascade is formed using a series of stages, each consists of several weak classifiers.
+Recall the strong classifier we build in [1.3](#13-feature-selection-adaboost), $$h(x)$$ is the sum of weighted votes of all the weak classifiers/stumps.
+This scheme is already sufficient to achieve face detection.
+Some [projects](https://github.com/Simon-Hohberg/Viola-Jones) just use this form of strong classifier instead of an attentional cascade.
+But the first goal reminds us that we shouldn't use all $$T$$ weak classifiers to deal with every detector, which will be extremely time-consuming.

+At each stage, or some may call it a layer or classifier, we can use only part of the weak classifiers, as long as a certain false positive rate and detection rate can be guaranteed.
+In the next stage, only the positive and false-positive samples (the **hard** samples) are used to train the classifier.
+All we need to do is set up the **maximum acceptable false-positive rate** and the **minimum acceptable detection rate** per layer, as well as the **overall target false positive rate**.

 <p align="center">
   <img width="60%" height="60%" src="https://miro.medium.com/max/875/1*1EFSD2Fme-OIXRf5RAB_rQ.png">